Safety at Sea

 Training and Education

-3.1 All Participants in the WSD organized, sanctioned or supported events must adhere to the general safety practices applicable to their setting and local regulations.
+3.1 All Participants in the WSDO organized, sanctioned or supported events must adhere to the general safety practices applicable to their setting and local regulations.

 3.2 Any partner, member club, association or organization involved in or responsible for the event must take into account any local laws and regulations that may require adherence to its standards.